 Welcome to the Weekly Weeder series.
 Today's featured weed is the thistle, i.e. plants of the genus Cirsium.
 No true thistles are known to be toxic, and they are fairly easy to identify.
 There are many thistle species throughout North America (and the rest of the world), but the two common in my yard are Canada thistle (Cirsium arvense) and bull thistle (Cirsium vulgare).
-The different species and all edible and have similar uses.
+The different species are all edible and have similar uses.

 Canada thistle (Cirsium arvense) is also known as creeping thistle, small-flowered thistle, perennial thistle and green thistle.
 Bull thistle (Cirsium vulgare) is also known as common thistle or spear thistle.
 (Its spines are quite wicked.)

 Thistles prefer dry ground and disturbed soils with plenty of sun.
 Their deep tap roots help break up compacted soils.
 Although viewed as a noxious weed in many areas, thistles are one of early succession plants featured in The Wild Wisdom of Weeds.
 Katrina Blair calls them “essential for human survival”.
 They may be challenging to work with, but like all things in nature, they serve a purpose.

 Canada thistles (Cirsium arvense) are perennials, growing back each year from their roots.
 The plants are 1-3′ tall, and leaves attach in an alternating pattern up the stem.
 Typical leaf length is 3-4″ inches, although they may reach up to 8″ long and 1″ wide.

 Stems may branch near the top.
 The spines, while pokey, are not nearly as sharp as bull thistle spines.
 The leaves themselves have jagged edges tipped by spines, and are smooth on top but often somewhat hair underneath.